Return to Index

 - Birth defect of the urinary tract, including vesicoureteral reflux

-- Catheter or stent placed in the urinary tract
+- Having a catheter or stent placed in the urinary tract

 - Conditions that impair bladder emptying like multiple sclerosis and spina bifida